Back To Search Results

 Cerebral Circulation

 Cerebral blood flow is mostly regulated by the arterial partial pressure of CO2 (pC02).
-As long as arterial pO2 is normal or above normal, cerebral blood flow is proportional to arterial pCO2.
+If arterial pO2 is normal or above normal, cerebral blood flow is proportional to arterial pCO2.
 High pCO2 induces cerebral arteriolar vasodilation, thus increasing cerebral blood flow.
 This unique characteristic of cerebral arterioles allows therapeutic hyperventilation for lowering intracranial pressure (ICP) when indicated.
 Furthermore, the final step of blood flow regulation by the arterioles matches the focal demand of nearby tissue, which is mediated by microvascular pericytes.[39][40]

 Skin